 Using indices allows us to reduce down and compare habitats and the populations of species in terms of probability, or chance that we will encounter a given species in a given location.
-Simpson's Diversity Index uses the abundance, or proportion of each species in addition to species richness.
-The index is the probability that when selected, two individuals from the community will be of the same species.
-As the abundance for the different species becomes more similar, or equitable, the index value will decrease.
-For the Shannon-Wiener Diversity Index when the evenness, or likelihood that you will select two individuals from the community are the greatest, so is the value of the index.
+The reciprocal Simpson's Diversity Index uses the abundance, or proportion of each species in addition to species richness.
+The proportion represents the probability that when selected, two individuals from the community will be of the same species.
+As the proportions for the different species become more similar, or equitable, the index value will increase.

+For the Shannon-Wiener Diversity Index when the evenness, or likelihood that you will select two individuals from the community that are the same species is equitable, the index will approach one.
+When the proportions of the populations in the community are the greatest, so is the value of the index.

-The Theory of Island Biogeography, using the equation, $= bA^k$ , where S = number of species, A = area of habitat, b and k = parameters, allows us to determine the relationship between the number of species and the size of either an island or fragmented habitat.
+The Theory of Island Biogeography, using the equation, $S = bA^k$ , where S = number of species, A = area of habitat, and b and k are parameters, allows us to determine the relationship between the number of species and the size of either an island or fragmented habitat.
 As mentioned before, the distance from an island or fragment to a mainland may be substituted for the area of the habitat.
 Using the log-log graph allows us to clearly visualize relationships, as well as to predict additional species richness with regard to habitat size and/or distance.
 The standard relationships exist such that the greater the distance, the lower the species richness values, and the greater the size, the greater the species richness values.